This article highlights the best things to do in Lancaster, California.

-The Musical Road was developed as a publicity campaign by Honda.
-Parches similar to rumble strips were placed strategically along the asphalt.
+The Musical Road was developed as a publicity campaign by Honda (that is why some call it the Civic Musical Road).
+Parches similar to rumble strips were placed strategically along with the asphalt.
 So, when a car drives by, a tune is created.
 By

 The campaign was a total success and has attracted a lot of attention to the city of Lancaster.
 The Musical Road is located on Avenue G between 30th and 40th streets.
 You should drive around 55 to 60 mph to get the best tune.

 Find Peace at the Prime Desert Woodland Preserve